-There are 24 vertebrae of the back bone which articulate, and there are vertebrae in the sacrum (5 bones) and coccyx/tailbone (4 bones) which are fused.2 The cervical vertebrae are just below the skull, and they are the smallest of the vertebrae.
+There are 24 vertebrae of the backbone which are able to function in an articulate manner.
+Additionally, there are vertebrae in the sacrum (5 bones) and coccyx/tailbone (4 bones) which are fused and unable to move independently.² The cervical vertebrae are located just below the base of the skull, and they are also the smallest of the vertebrae.
 They are numbered C1-C7.
-The atlas, or C1, is the top cervical bone, and it works with C2, or axis, to connect the spine and skull.
-The thoracic vertebrae (T1-T12) carry ribs and lie below the cervical vertebrae.
-Lower in the back, there are no ribs attached.3
+The atlas, or C1, is the very top cervical bone, and it works with C2, or axis, to connect the spine and skull.
+The thoracic vertebrae, which are numbered as T1-T12, carry the ribs and lie below the cervical vertebrae.
+Lower in the back, there are no ribs attached to the lumbar vertebrae.³

 Purpose of the Spine

 The spine functions to provide support to the human body.
 It can hold the weight of important structures in the body like the head, arms, legs, and trunk.
 It helps people maintain posture.

 Additionally, it provides important protection to the spinal cord, which is itself another vital part of the body and its continuing proper functionality.
 Intervertebral discs and the primary and secondary curves of the spine provide a sort of shock absorption.

 The spine, via the facets, ligaments, muscle attachments, and intervertebral discs, control or restrict the movement of the body.
 While many patients may become more flexible, and there are many interesting cases of people with far above average flexibility, there is still a finite extent in which the spine is able to bend and contort before damage is suffered.

 The last function of this supportive framework is to store calcium and other minerals.
 The spine is one of the most important parts of the body.
 For this reason, injury or even improper posture could affect the patient so strongly.4

 Chiropractic vs Pain Relievers